CV

 Advanced to Candidacy: March 22, 2023

-Dissertation: "A New Theory of Gender in Language"
+Dissertation: "A Humanistic Theory of Gender in Language"

 Faculty Advisors: Justin Davidson, Isaac Bleaman, Paola Bacchetta